Class Tournaments

 There should be always one recruiting tournament available for each class.
 In case you can not find one, ask for it at the TD or webmaster.

-You are free to play more than one class tournament simultaneously, you are also free to participate irregularly, taking shorter or longer breaks.
+You are free to play more than one class tournament group simultaneously, or you are also free to participate irregularly, taking shorter or longer breaks.
 How often, and how many tournaments you join, depends only on you.

 3. Class Tournaments rules